ericyang91/RTDS_Python/README.md

    - __Public__: name
    - __Protected__: _name
    - __Private__: __name
-   - If you want to access the private members of a class from outside, the built-in functions `setattr` and `getattr` can be used to access both private and protected members of a class or its instance.
-      - `setattr(my_pet, '_name', 'Gamlae')`
-      - `getattr(my_pet, '_name')`
 - ```python
      class Pet:
        def __init__(self, species, habitat, diet, age, name):